Supporting members affected by wildfires

 Members should contact their pharmacist about refilling medication if they were lost due to the fires.

 For medical equipment, we will consider each case individually.
-Please contact us if you need assistance at 1-877-PAC-BLUE.
+If your pharmacy has been affected by the fire, you can contact another pharmacy about refilling your medication.
+Please contact us if you need assistance at 1 877 PAC-BLUE (1 877 722-2583).

 Individual purchased Travel Insurance